Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 Green is the color of the standard apron; the moment you get a job at Starbucks, this is the color you’ll get.

-Basically, beginners and the majority of baristas wear green aprons, and while they’re good at making coffee, they’re usually not coffee experts or skilled professionals (this is why black aprons exist).
+Basically, beginners and the majority of baristas wear green aprons, and while they’re proficient at making coffee, they’re usually not considered coffee experts or skilled professionals (this is why black aprons exist).

 They had to stand out and look different.
 In the late '80s, the company decided it needed rebranding.

-The new Starbucks identity found inspiration in the Italian coffeehouses, where employees aimed at achieving a more professional look by wearing white button-up shirts and black bow ties.
+The new Starbucks identity drew inspiration from Italian coffeehouses, where employees aimed to achieve a more professional look by wearing white button-up shirts and black bow ties.

-The legendary green apron gave the finishing touch to this “European look.”
+The legendary Starbucks green apron gave the finishing touch to this “European look.”

 A green apron from Starbucks.

-The company quickly got tired of this style and finally decided to go for a more relaxed look, both for the outfits and the store ambiance, but the green apron never went out of style.
+The company quickly grew tired of this style and finally decided to adopt a more relaxed look, both for the outfits and the store ambiance; however, the green apron never went out of style.

 Why green is the signature Starbucks color